 The 52-year-old former police chief was stopped after the game warden reportedly observed him driving at a high rate of speed in the wrong direction.
 He was also apparently observed crossing the center line while driving the wrong way.

-The arresting officer claimed the former chief smelled of alcohol, slurred his speech and had red, watery eyes.
+The arresting officers claimed the former chief smelled of alcohol, slurred his speech and had red, watery eyes.
 He said he had just left his daughter’s graduation party, where he drank one beer.

 He was unwilling to perform a sobriety test, according to a news report.